bookofproofs/bookofproofs.github.io/_sources/history/20th-century/moiseiwitsch.md

 title: Moiseiwitsch, Benjamin
 born: 1927
 died: 2016
-keywords: mathematics, differential equations, integral equations, abstract algebra, polynomial equations, theta functions, operational calculus
+keywords: benjamin moiseiwitsch,moiseiwitsch
-description: Benjamin Moiseiwitsch was a renowned English mathematician, who, throughout his career, worked on differential and integral equations, abstract algebra, polynomial equations, theta functions and operational calculus.
+description: Benjamin Moiseiwitsch was an English mathematician who worked on differential and integral equations and was interested in connections between art and mathematics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---